Benefits of A Queens Public Library Card For Your Child

 Your Library + You + Your Child

-Queens Public Library has community libraries in every neighborhood in Queens and the Central Library in Jamaica.
+Queens Public Library has a library location in every neighborhood in Queens and the Central Library in Jamaica.
 You are invited to use your library card or attend programs at any of them.

 Queens Public Library welcomes children of all ages.
 Younger children using the library should be accompanied by a parent or other adult caregiver.
 Young children should never be sent to, or left in, the library alone.
 Parents should know that children must leave our buildings at the posted closing time.